learnable/visit/README.md

 MODERATE
 * archiving - zip up everying over n months old and send to S3?
-* instrumentation - supported by a table that collects debugging information about the behaviour of the gem itself
 * support a use-case in which all an app has to do is shove a request payload into redis and it's done.
-  Things to instrument:
-  * deduper
-  * bulk insert
-* deduper should dedupe traits and trait values